Galen: Medicine

 Galen contributed a substantial amount to the understanding of pathology.
 Under the Hippocratic bodily humors theory, differences in human moods come as a consequence of imbalances in one of the four bodily fluids: blood, yellow bile, black bile, and phlegm.
 Galen promoted this theory and the typology of human temperaments.
 In Galen's view, an imbalance of each humor corresponded with a particular human temperament (blood – sanguine, black bile – melancholic, yellow bile – choleric, and phlegm – phlegmatic).
 Thus, individuals with sanguine temperaments are extroverted and social; choleric people have energy, passion, and charisma; melancholics are creative, kind, and considerate; and phlegmatic temperaments are characterised by dependability, kindness, and affection.

 Galen was also a skilled surgeon, operating on human patients.
 Many of his procedures and techniques would not be used again for centuries, such as the procedures he performed on brains and eyes.
-To correct cataracts in patients, Galen performed an operation similar to a modern one.
-Using a needle-shaped instrument, Galen attempted to remove the cataract-affected lens of the eye.
 His surgical experiments included ligating the arteries of living animals.
-Although many 20th century historians have claimed that Galen believed the lens to be in the exact center of the eye, Galen actually understood that the crystalline lens is located in the anterior aspect of the human eye.
+Although many 20th-century historians have claimed that Galen believed the lens to be in the exact center of the eye, Galen actually understood that the crystalline lens is located in the anterior aspect of the human eye.

 At first reluctantly but then with increasing vigor, Galen promoted Hippocratic teaching, including venesection and bloodletting, then unknown in Rome.
 This was sharply criticized by the Erasistrateans, who predicted dire outcomes, believing that it was not blood but pneuma that flowed in the veins.
 Galen, however, staunchly defended venesection in his three books on the subject and in his demonstrations and public disputations.
 Galen's work on anatomy remained largely unsurpassed and unchallenged up until the 16th century in Europe.
 In the middle of the 16th century, the anatomist Andreas Vesalius challenged the anatomical knowledge of Galen by conducting dissections on human cadavers.
 These investigations allowed Vesalius to refute aspects of Galen's theories regarding anatomy.

 Anatomy

-Galen's interest in human anatomy ran afoul of Roman law that prohibited the dissection of human cadavers since roughly 150 BCE.
+Galen's interest in human anatomy ran afoul of Roman law that prohibited the dissection of human cadavers since roughly 150 BC.
 Because of this restriction, Galen performed anatomical dissections on living (vivisection) and dead animals, mostly focusing on primates.
 Galen believed that the anatomical structures of these animals closely mirrored those of humans.
 Galen clarified the anatomy of the trachea and was the first to demonstrate that the larynx generates the voice.
 In one experiment, Galen used bellows to inflate the lungs of a dead animal.
 Galen's research on physiology was largely influenced by previous works of philosophers Plato and Aristotle, as well as from the physician Hippocrates.
 He was one of the first people to use experiments as a method of research for his medical findings.
 Doing so allowed him to explore various parts of the body and its functions.